Insurance-

 3. Business Interruption Insurance- Supplier Shortages Keeping You Closed

 Most businesses depend on other businesses for the goods and/or services they provide.
-Say you’re an auto mechanic, and you require a steady influx of various auto parts and supplies (belts, motor oil, filters, gaskets, etc.) to keep business running.
+Say you’re an auto mechanic, and you require a steady influx of various auto parts and supplies (belts, motor oil, filters, gaskets, etc.) to keep your business running.
 You’ve got the customers, but you need the parts to conduct business.

-Next, imagine there is a dispute among the merchants, the shippers and the dock workers in your region.
+Next, imagine there is a dispute among the merchants, the shippers, and the dock workers in your region.
 Suddenly, the daily deliveries you expect cease, and you can’t fill customer orders because you simply don’t have the parts.
 Disputes like this usually don’t last long, but what about your income?
 Various types of business interruption insurance are built to hedge against contingencies like this.
 With this type of coverage, your end is covered in the event that you are unable to do business through no fault of your own.

 There’s a lot that can happen in the world of business, and if you are lucky none of it will.
 But that’s the point of insurance: guarding against risk, the unknown.
 But why take chances?
 Get covered and mitigate the risk.